Modern Slavery Act Statement

 We understand the important role that procurement plays.
 It enables and rewards good employment practices and does not encourage the use of modern day slavery practices.

 In 2008 the Council resolved to be a Living Wage employer and is actively looking to implement the Living Wage policy in its procurement practices on a case by case basis.

 We are committed to undertaking due diligence at all stages of the procurement cycle to mitigate the risk of modern slavery and human trafficking within the supply chain.

-We recognise that employees within the organisation need to be trained on modern slavery in order to raise awareness and increase compliance with the Modern Slavery Act 2015.
+We recognise that employees within the organisation need to be trained on modern slavery in order to raise awareness and increase compliance with the GOV.UK - Modern Slavery Act 2015.

 A training package on modern slavery will be developed over the forthcoming months on Mi-Pod which is the Council's interactive site.
 This will be compulsory and will ensure that employees will have a general awareness when it comes to identifying slavery.

 - The basic principles of the Modern Slavery Act 2015